yschroe/chessalyzer.js/README.md

         // The square in board coordinates (e.g. [6,0])
         coords: number[];

         // The piece that starts at the passed square.
-If no piece starts at the passed square, `name` and `color` are null.
+If no piece starts at the passed square, piece is null.
         piece: {
             // Name of the piece (e.g. 'Pa' for the a-pawn)
             color: string;